aarthiashok/shopping_trolley/README.md

 Test cases are written using scala test.

 How to Run:
-( I am not able to generate the JAR file.
-Because of the issue with assembly plugin.
-I have added the output below.\
-So, To run the app , please follow the below steps)

 1. Clone the repo to local.
 2. Open the repository dir from InteliJ Idea IDE